 - Reduced tax rate: 5 % (rather than 7 %)

 - not applicable with respect to sales from agriculture and forestry according to average rates [except for certain sawmill products, beverages and alcoholic liquids] or insurance tax.
-As far as the gastronomic business is concerned, the regulations on tax rate reductions of certain sales pursuant to the First Corona Tax Relief Act are replaced by the general reduction.
+As far as the gastronomic business is concerned, the regulations on tax rate reductions of certain sales pursuant to the First Corona Tax Relief Act are partially replaced by the general reduction.

 - Postponement of due dates for payment of importation VAT: